Yellow Line (CTA): 2015 embankment collapse

 On May 17, 2015, a section of the embankment west of McCormick Boulevard collapsed, causing the entire track to be damaged.
 The collapse was due to a failure in construction at the adjacent O'Brien Water Reclamation Plant.
 No trains could operate either way due to the track condition.
 At 10:00 PM on that day, an emergency closure of the Yellow Line was called.
 Yellow Line service returned on October 30, 2015, with the CTA offering free rides for one week and free parking at the Dempster-Skokie Terminal through the end of 2015.

 2023 collision

 On November 16, 2023, a southbound Yellow Line train collided with a CTA snowplow, resulting in 38 injuries.
 The Yellow Line was promptly suspended and replaced with bus shuttles.
-Train service was eventually restored on January 5, 2024; however, the top speed of the train was reduced from 55 mph to 35 mph until April 20, 2025 when it was returned to 55 mph for most of the route.
+Train service was eventually restored on January 5, 2024; however, the top speed of the train was reduced from 55 mph to 35 mph.
+On April 20, 2025, the top speed was returned to 55 mph for most of the route.

+2026 Derailments

+On April 23rd, 2026, a railcar near Howard was derailed in the afternoon at around 5:30 PM, where service of the Yellow Line, the Purple Line and the Red Line between Howard and Thorndale was suspended and replaced with bus shuttles.
+Red Line service was restored around 9:15 PM and all other service to Howard was restored the following day, on the 24th of April.